lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 We try to make our framework as customizable as possible so you can modify our defaults if they are not right for your use case.

-Here are some relevant elements you can adjust to suit your needs:
+Here are some relevant elements you can adjust as desired:

 ### Number of steps